All Episodes

 I think the majority of people, you know, in America or even on the planet oppose the wokeness, right?

-They did a poll recently in the UK, mind you, they asked people, are you woke?
+They did a poll recently in the UK, mind you.

-So they're a small minority of people you know it's like one out of 10 people is woke right online people.
+So they're a small minority of people.

 People forget that only like one in five American adults even uses Twitter.

-So when something's trending on Twitter 80% of America doesn't give a shit.
+So when something's trending on Twitter, 80% of America doesn't give a shit.

-I'm talking dozens of millions of people listening to him, you know, when he was alive, right?
+I mean, when you have Rush Limbaugh's show and he has more listeners, I'm talking dozens of millions of people listening to him, you know, when he was alive, right?

 Back in the day, he had a larger audience than any of these people on Twitter, right?

-They may get a hundred thousand retweets.
+They may get 100,000 retweets.

 It doesn't matter.